escobard/udemy-docker-kubernetes/section3/section3.notes.md

     - this outputs an ID with the modified container.
 - using `docker run newContainerID` runs the new modified docker image, in a new container.
 - not the default way of creating containers, but its an option if necessary.

+### Docker Push
+- using `docker push escobard/containerName:latest`
+- this pushes a copy of the container to the docker repository